OrdnanceSurvey/ios-sdk-demo-locate-me/README.md

 #### Build and run

-Project can now be built and run - if you're using the simulator dont forget to mock your location to London.
+Project can now be built and run - if you're using the simulator don't forget to mock your location to London.

 Questions and Issues
 -------

-If you have any questions or issues with the ordnancesurey-ios-sdk or this demo app then please TODO: url to o-s.co.uk openspace forum
+If you have any questions or issues with the ordnancesurvey-ios-sdk or this demo app then please email osopenspacepro@ordnancesurvey.co.uk

-License
+Licence
 -------

 The Ordnance Survey iOS SDK is protected by © Crown copyright – Ordnance